Supply Chain Visualization: Mapping Your Value Network for Business Plans

 This example is illustrative and based on combined data patterns from multiple sources.

 This example shows how it works in real life.
+What can we learn from this success story?

 A coffee shop owner wanted money to grow bigger.
 Instead of just listing suppliers in text, they made a visual map.
 The map showed their whole network.